fiskaltrust/release-notes/middleware/middleware-1.3.36.md

 ## Feature: Added localization to Android App
-The android App will now detect the used language and display all warning and error messages in the choosen language.
+The android App will now detect the used language and display all warning and error messages in the chosen language.

 ## Affected packages